 Michelle Lorna Nahanee (Squamish) is the creator of a life-size board game called Sínulhkay and Ladders.
 She is a decolonizing facilitator, creative director and Indigenous change maker.
-In 2018, she founded Decolonizing Practices to use her skills to actively undo colonial impacts.

 Michelle grew up in the the Squamish Nation community called Eslha7an between the mountains and the ocean.
 She works within the intersection of class, race, culture and creativity focusing on social change through strategic communications and deep engagement.
 Michelle’s collaborations have influenced opinions, changed behaviours and mobilized community action.